 - The room will be mainly silent except for the sound of breathing

-- Right from the beginning, the teacher works with each student individually – that way students can progress at a pace that is suitable to their own level of strength, flexibility and stamina
+- Right from the beginning, the teacher works with each student individually.
+This way students can progress at a pace that is suitable to their own level of strength, flexibility, and stamina

-- Students can come at any time during the 6:30-9:30pm timeslot – depending on how long they need for their own practice.
-Initially practice will take around 30 minutes and over time will be steadily extended to 90 minutes in duration
+- Students can come at any time during the 6:30-10: 30 am timeslot, depending on how long they need for their own practice.
+Initially, practice will take around 30 minutes and over time will be steadily extended to 90 minutes in duration

 - If these points raise more questions than they answer and you are curious to know more, watching a Mysore class is a great way to get a better idea of what goes on.
-Otherwise, consider joining an Intro to Ashtanga workshop (check the Urban Yoga schedule for the next one), which is a great stepping-stone to starting a Mysore practice.
+Otherwise, consider joining an Intro to Ashtanga workshop which is a great stepping-stone to starting a Mysore practice.

 Finally, remember – you do not need to know anything about Ashtanga yoga or even yoga to join a Mysore class.
 You don’t even need a flexible or strong body.
 Complete beginners and people of all ages, body types and fitness levels are welcome.